godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 ----------------------

 Before continuing, it must be noted that the *Node* terminology needs to be used with care.
-When referring to *Visual Script Nodes* (or generally just *Nodes*) this text will refer to the little boxes you connect with lines, which are part of a graph.
+When referring to *Visual Script Nodes* (or generally *Nodes*) this text will refer to the little boxes you connect with lines, which are part of a graph.
-When referring to just *Scene Nodes*, it is implied that the elements that make up a Scene are being referred, which are part of a tree.
-Their naming is similar, but their function is different.
+When referring to *Scene Nodes*, it is implied that the elements that make up a Scene are being referred, which are part of a tree.
+Their naming is similar but their function is different.
 When referring to *Node* here, it will be implied that a *Visual Script Node* is referred to unless indicated otherwise.

 .. image:: img/visual_script16.png